 Trainer, Peridot Equestrian

-We are thrilled to announce that the amazing and talented Dawn White-O'Connor has joined us at Peridot Equestrian as trainer!
+The amazing and talented Dawn White-O'Connor joined us at Peridot Equestrian as trainer in February 2020.
 Dawn is one of the rising stars of our sport, and it is such an asset to Peridot to have her knowledge, experience and brilliance here every day.

 Dawn, originally from a small town in Colorado, has worked for Steffen and Shannon Peters for over a decade.
 She began as a working student and groom, but has earned her way to great success in the competition arena.